Dave-ctr/react_testing_tutorial/README.md

 // an automated test is code that throws an error when the expected value does not match the actual value

+WHAT TO TEST IN REACT???!!!

+- Test component renders
+- Test component renders with props
+- Test component renders in different states
+- Test component reacts to events

+WHAT NOT TO TEST IN REACT???!!!

+- Implementation details
+- Third party code
+- Code that is not important from a user point of view